Did you know that a lobster's meat goes bad only a few hours after its death? This prompted…

 Pineapple can be made into a chutney, a sauce for ice cream, cakes, and main dishes.
 They can be used for dips with nachos, other fruits, and on your burgers.
 You can also make a pineapple jam or marmalade for toast, muffins, and more.

 There is no wrong way to enjoy pineapple.
 They make a refreshing cocktail, dessert, snack, and provide you with healthy benefits besides.
 Experiment with your favorite dishes, as some people like sweet on sweet, and others prefer sweet with savory.
+And if you are running on short on pineapple, you can substitute it with a juicy piece of passion fruit.

 Peeling Your Pineapple